 Deren had a successful career as a player.
 He left Livonia Stevenson High School as the second leading goal scorer in the program’s history.
 He also finished third in the voting for Mr. Soccer in the state of Michigan as a forward in 1995.
 Deren’s playing career also includes winning a club national championship with Vardar at the U-18 level.

-Deren graduated from UDM in 1999 with a bachelor’s degree in history.
+Deren graduated from the University of Detroit Mercy in 1999 with a bachelor’s degree in history.
 He holds a USSF "A" License, as well as an Advanced National Diploma from the NSCAA.

-Deren and his wife Jeanne (a former UDM assistant track coach) reside in Northville, Mich., and have two daughters, Evelyn and Amelia, and a son Eli.
+Deren and his wife Jeanne (a former Detroit Mercy assistant track coach) reside in Northville, Mich., and have three daughters, Evelyn, Amelia and Rosemary, and a son, Eli.
 Deren’s hobbies away from soccer include golf and running.